RafaelSterzinger/etmira-segmentation/README.md

 In case you have questions or find some errors, do not hesitate to contact me rsterzinger(at)cvl.tuwien.ac.at.

 ## References
-Please consider citing our paper if you find it helpful!
+Please consider citing our paper!

     @misc{sterzinger2024drawing,
       title={Drawing the Line: Deep Segmentation for Extracting Art from Ancient Etruscan Mirrors},